-The Pediatric Intensive Care Unit (PICU) at Children's Hospital Colorado on the Anschutz Medical Campus is the largest and most technologically advanced pediatric ICU in the Rocky Mountain region.
+The Pediatric Intensive Care Unit (PICU) at Children's Hospital Colorado Anschutz Medical Campus, Aurora is the largest and most technologically advanced pediatric ICU in the Rocky Mountain region.
 With up to 48 beds and a care team of more than 150 clinicians, nurses and specialized staff, we are equipped to care for the most serious and complex pediatric conditions 24 hours a day, 7 days a week.

 With some of the best outcomes in the nation and a constant focus on compassionate and child-friendly care, our team helps patients and their families achieve the best possible future following significant illness, injury or surgery.

 The PICU provides advanced monitoring and comprehensive care for children facing critical illness or injury as well as those with complex medical needs.
 Our highly-skilled team has specialized training and equipment to quickly assess and treat children with serious or life-threatening medical issues.

 Your child may start in our PICU after being transferred from another hospital or being admitted from the emergency department.
 In many cases, our team helps to establish the diagnosis and complexity of a child's condition and stabilizes them so they can begin their path to healing.

 We also care for children who may need critical care as one phase of treatment.
 Patients who have had major surgery or other procedures, such as some types of chemotherapy, may begin their recovery in the PICU, where we monitor them closely before transferring them to another inpatient unit as soon as they are stable.

 Our PICU provides critical care for any child who needs it.
 We care for children facing a full range of severe and complex medical conditions, including: